Rian1010/Charity-Website/README.md

 e.preventDefault();
 ```

-In function dragMouseDown, the code above either triggers a mouse event is or window.event.
+In function dragMouseDown, the code above either triggers a mouse event or window.event.
 The second line of the code is used to prevent any disruption to stop the item's ability of being dragged throughout the page.
 Then, the function uses the following code to get the position of the item at the startup and to connect to the functions below it:

 ```javascript